-Top 3 Internal Comms Challenges of 2022
+Top 3 Internal Comms Challenges

 Internal Comms professionals have a lot on their plate.
 They are tasked with keeping employees informed, engaged and loyal to the business.
 Employees see past any veneer an organisation may be able to portray through their external marketing.
 This makes internal messaging all the more important and certainly not without its challenges.